AIRLab-POLIMI/active-vision/README.md

          - go in the repository `moveit2/moveit_core/utils` and from the include and the src folder copy in the local repo the files regarding it: `logger.hpp` and `logger.cpp`
          - in folder `moveit2_ws`: `colcon build --packages-select moveit_core`
        - To solve other errors when the stomp package is compiled:
          - In `moveit2_ws/src/moveit2/moveit_planners/stomp/include/stomp_moveit/stomp_moveit_planning_context.hpp` replace the void type of the two solve functions (line 59 and 61) in bool, as well as in the corresponding source file (lines 280 and 215).
-Moreover, in the src file change the returns of these modified 2 function from empty to false and return true at the end of the function at line 279.
+Moreover, in the src file change the returns of these modified 2 function from empty to false (line 286 and 233) and return true at the end of the function at line 279.
          - In `moveit2_ws/src/moveit2/moveit_planners/stomp/src/stomp_moveit_planning_context.cpp` comment line 220 removing *planning_id*, change all `res.error_code` in `res.error_code_`, all `res.planning_time` in `res.planning_time_`, and all `res.trajectory` in `res.trajectory_`
        - In `moveit2_ws` folder: `colcon build --packages-select moveit_planners_stomp`
      - Install `mobile_manipulation_interfaces` package created by Simone Giampà in his [work](https://github.com/AIRLab-POLIMI/mobile-manipulation-scout-rebel):